tolkien/SimpleVisor/README.md

 * Expressely reducing all possible VM-Exits to only the Intel architecturally defined minimum (CPUID, INVD, VMX Instructions, and XSETBV).
 This is purposefully done to keep the hypervisor as small as possible, as well as the initialization code.
 * No support for VMCALL.
 Many hypervisors use VMCALL as a way to exit the hypervisor, which requires assembly programming (there is no intrinsic) and additional exit handling.
 SimpleVisor uses a CPUID trap instead.
 * Relying on little-known Windows functions to simplify development of the hypervisor, such as Generic DPCs and hibernation contexts.

+Another implied goal was to support the very latest in hardware features, as even Bochs[6] doesn't always have the very-latest Intel VMX instructions and/or definitions.
+These are often found in header files such as "vmcs.h" and "vmx.h" that various projects have at various levels of definition.
+For example, Xen master has some unreleased VM Exit reasons, but not certain released ones, which Bochs does have, albeit it doesn't have the unreleased ones!

 ## Installation